-Google Contact Delegation feature allows giving another user access to your Google Contacts.
+Google Contact Delegate feature allows giving another user access to your Google Contacts.
 It is available in Google Workspace, G Suite paid editions, and Google Workspace for Education.

-Therefore it is not considered “contact sharing,” as the contact will not be available for the delegate in their Gmail, for instance, or in their mobile devices.
+Therefore, it is not considered “contact sharing,” as the contact will not be available for the delegate in their Gmail, for instance, or on their mobile devices.

 Shared Contacts for Gmail®, on the other hand, is a shared contacts manager that will not only give access to your contacts but also synchronize them with the accounts of your colleagues.

 Comparison Between Google Contacts Delegation Feature and Shared Contacts for Gmail®

 |Google Contacts Delegation||Shared Contacts for Gmail®|